 It is also important to include visual supports for children with autism spectrum disorders as they have difficulty with communication, social skills, and repetitive behaviors.
 Autism Speaks has information on how visual supports for children with autism spectrum disorders can help make an activity autism-friendly.
 Sesame Workshop (the nonprofit educational organization behind Sesame Street) even has a guide for those interested in creating autism-friendly events in their community.

 April Is World Autism Month

 April is World Autism Month, a wonderful opportunity to increase global awareness of autism and increase acceptance of all people with autism and their families.
 Our chapter of Autism Speaks U at Purdue Global is the very first online chapter of Autism Speaks U.

 We have raised over $13,000 toward autism awareness and acceptance and look forward to World Autism Awareness Day (April 2, 2020).
 Our chapter of Autism Speaks U will present a webinar on April 7, 2020, hosted by our student eBoard with special guest speakers on autism spectrum disorders.
 We will also “Light It Up Blue” across Purdue Global campuses, with students and faculty wearing blue throughout our communities on April 2, 2020, to raise awareness and show support for autism.
 There will be many additional campus activities supporting autism awareness.

-If you’re interested in learning more about autism, Purdue Global offers an autism spectrum disorders (ASD) postbaccalaureate certificate.
+If you’re interested in learning more about autism, Purdue Global offers an online BS in Psychology in Applied Behavior Analysis and an online Master's in Applied Behavior Analysis.
 Request more information today.